 130 Eisenhower Drive

-Yes, this is a food truck, and yes, it’s my favorite traditional taco in town.
+What was once a food truck has now moved inside, and yes, it’s my favorite traditional taco in town.
 Order the mixed (#13: beef/pork) tacos and you’ll be happy.

 Hanover has good food in a number of different categories, but perhaps the town’s traditional middle class background lends itself to burgers and hot dogs.
 If you can’t find a sandwich in Hanover that you like, you aren’t looking.